 Everyone knows windows are expensive, but just how big a bite do they take out of the budget?

-Note: The cost of each window can vary significantly based on many factors, such as window size, frame material (vinyl, wood, fiberglass), glass type (double low-E vs. tipple Low-E), finish options, etc.
+Note: The cost of each window can vary significantly based on many factors, such as the window size, frame material (vinyl, wood, fiberglass), glass type (double Low-E vs. tipple Low-E/double-pane vs. triple-pane), finish options, etc.

 Cost Factors Explained